Today, the term ‘marketing automation’ has become the most frequent buzzword in marketing. It’s also an indispensable part of marketing jargon.

 Achieving Call objectives

 With marketing automation, you can track the progress of each call along its process pipeline.
-Here, each of your call gets recorded for its progress.
-For example, whether a particular call gets a meeting fixed or gets a call back or gets the client to pay the first installment.
+Here, each of your calls gets recorded for its progress.
+For example, whether a particular call gets a meeting fixed or gets a callback or gets the client to pay the first instalment.

 Increasing Prospect Engagement

-With increasing number of contact with a prospect, you are incrementally raising your chances of winning a purchase.
-With marketing automation, you can contact prospects and customers on a realistic time-line.
+With an increasing number of contact with a prospect, you are incrementally raising your chances of winning a purchase.
+With marketing automation, you can contact prospects and customers on a realistic timeline.

 It also allows you to contact prospect based on specific objectives.
-For example, you can rightly segment calls for arranging meeting, while you could arrange another set of meetings on place.
+For example, you can rightly segment calls for arranging the meeting, while you could arrange another set of meetings on the place.

 Increasing Client Retention Rates

 A client retention strategy means that you can plan and manage prospect conversations.
-With new prospect taking five times more investment, having to attract a new lead could be incredibly more time consuming.
+With new prospect taking five times more investment, having to attract a new leader could be incredibly more time-consuming.

 A marketing automation process lets you consistently retain more prospects.
 This also incrementally increases your prospect retention on a long-term basis.